mblum/nn/README.md

         cmake .. -DWITH_GTEST=ON
         make
-        ./nntest
+        make test

 License
 -------

 **nn** is free software, licensed under the BSD license.
 A copy of this license is distributed with the software.

 Usage of the library
 --------------------